tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/paypal.rst

    `pp.merch01-buyer@example.com <mailto:pp.merch01-buyer@example.com>`_).

 Log into Paypal Sandbox using the merchant account and follow the same configuration instructions.
-Enter your sandbox credentials in Odoo and ensure Paypal is set on *Test Mode*.
-We recommend doing this on a test Odoo database rather than your main database.
+Enter your sandbox credentials in CoquiAPPs and ensure Paypal is set on *Test Mode*.
+We recommend doing this on a test CoquiAPPs database rather than your main database.

-Run a test transaction from Odoo using the sandbox personal account.
+Run a test transaction from CoquiAPPs using the sandbox personal account.

 .. seealso::
    - :doc:`../payment_acquirers`